temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch list: List all Batch Jobs

-Return a list of Batch jobs, for the entire Service or a single Namespace.
+Return a list of Batch jobs, for the entire Service or a single Namespace:

 ```
 temporal batch list --namespace=YourNamespace